Table Tennis Guidance on the Main Shots!

 Extend the arm at the elbow, down to the lower leg.

 As the ball is approaching, lift your arm (flex at the elbow) in an upward motion.
 Finish motion with an upward movement of the wrist (by moving the fingers up) for further spin/acceleration.
-Don’t forget to do the weight transfer for forehand (see below) while using the core.
+Don’t forget to perform the weight transfer for the forehand (see below) while engaging the core.

 Weight transfer from left leg to right leg (left-hander).
 Move Left Kneecap (Patella) by pointing inwards and Move Right Kneecap (Patella) by pointing outwards using the quadriceps.